 Like any other sport, water sports can cause joint pain, concussions, fractures and other injuries.
 Learn how you can prevent injury and still have fun.

 Whether you’re waterskiing, wakeboarding, surfing, paragliding, kite surfing or jet skiing, water sports can be a blast.
 But it’s important to know the risks involved in each activity, the common injuries and how to prevent them.

 Common injuries from water sports

 Additionally, research has demonstrated that injuries are not necessarily related to inexperience.
 “Studies have shown that musculoskeletal injuries from water sports don’t just occur in our novice participants, we see beginners and professional competitors sustain similar injuries,” said Dr. Weber.
-“Fortunately we have an experienced team at the USC Sports Medicine Center, and we are equipped with state-of-the-art nonoperative and operative treatments for all water sport injuries across the full spectrum of athletic levels.”
+“Fortunately we have an experienced team at the USC Epstein Family Center for Sports Medicine, and we are equipped with state-of-the-art nonoperative and operative treatments for all water sport injuries across the full spectrum of athletic levels.”

 Call for an Appointment

 Some injuries are preventable.
 Here are a few precautions you can take: